 Medical Editor: John P. Cunha, DO, FACOEP

-Propine (dipivefrin HCI ophthalmic solution) is used to treat open-angle glaucoma or ocular hypertension (high pressure inside the eye).
-It works by regulating the flow of fluid within the eye to maintain a normal pressure.
-This medication is available in generic form.
-Common side effects include burning/stinging/irritation/redness of the eye, blurred vision, headache, and increased sensitivity to light.
+Propine (dipivefrin HCI ophthalmic solution) works by regulating the flow of fluid within the eye to maintain a normal pressure and is used to treat open-angle glaucoma or ocular hypertension (high pressure inside the eye).
+Propine is available in generic form.
+Common side effects of Propine include:

 The usual dosage of Propine is one drop in the eye(s) every 12 hours.
 Other drugs may interact with Propine ophthalmic.
 Avoid using any eye medications your doctor has not prescribed.
 Tell your doctor all medications and supplements you use.
 Propine should be used only when prescribed during pregnancy.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.